loopj/sigrok-joybus-decoder/README.md

-# Sigrok Decoder for N64 / Gamecube Controller Protocol
+# Sigrok Decoder for Joybus Protocol

-This is a sigrok protocol decoder for the  N64 and Gamecube controller (SI) protocol.
+Sigrok protocol decoder for the Joybus protocol, used by N64 and GameCube controllers.

+Adds Joybus protocol decoding support to Sigrok, PulseView, DSView, and other tools that use libsigrokdecode.